Terms of Use

 1. When these terms apply

 1.1.
-These terms apply when you create an account or otherwise use our logged‑in services, tools and features at app.remedylegal.ai (or the URL we notify to you) (the Platform).
+These terms apply when you create an account or otherwise use our logged-in services, tools, and features at app.remedylegal.ai (or another URL we notify to you), and when you interact with us over our WhatsApp or email channels (together, the Platform).

 2. What Remedy is (and is not)

 2.1.
-What we do: Remedy is a legal‑technology platform providing information on common consumer disputes and tools and management software to help people who are self‑representing through tribunal processes (e.g., workflow, assessments, question resolution and task management).
+What we do: Remedy is a legal-technology platform that provides information on common housing issues and tools, AI assistance, and case-management software to help people deal with their housing matter, including those self-representing through tribunal or other processes (for example, workflows, assessments, question resolution, drafting, and task management).
+Where helpful, we connect you with vetted partner organisations.

 2.2.
-What we don't do: We're not a law firm, we're not SRA‑regulated, and we don't provide reserved legal services.
-Our materials, outputs and any human support we provide are general information, not legal advice.
-Using the Platform doesn't create a solicitor‑client relationship with us or our team.
+What we do not do: We are not a law firm, we are not SRA-regulated, and we do not carry out reserved legal activities or act as your legal representative.
+Our materials, AI outputs, and any human support we provide are general information and assistance, not legal advice, and using the Platform does not create a solicitor-client relationship with us or our team.
+Any reserved or representation work is carried out by you (self-representing) or by a suitably regulated partner, not by us.

 3. Who may use the Platform